nickbrowne/nsvg/README.md

 cargo run --example svg_to_png
 ```

-This will convert the `spiral.svg` vector into a PNG.
-The PNG will be written to the working directory as `spiral_output.png`.
+This will convert the `example.svg` vector into a PNG.
+The PNG will be written to the working directory as `example_output.png`.

 ## License

 NanoSVG is licensed under [zlib license](lib/LICENSE.txt)

+Sutte Hakkun logo is drawn by [Nico Vliek](https://www.behance.net/gallery/63535513/300-Super-Nintendo-Logos-Fully-Remastered), and is a registered trademark of Nintendo.
+Used for demonstration purposes only.

+Mr Disk is drawn by [Eoin Stanley](http://www.eoinstanley.com/nintendo/index.htm), and is a registered trademark of Nintendo.
+Used for demonstration purposes only.

 Anything else is MIT